smousavi05/EQTransformer/README.md

 -----------------
 ## Installation

-**EQTransformer** supports a variety of platforms, including macOS and Linux operating systems (Note: the current version does not run on Microsoft Windows.
-This issue will be fixed in the next release).
+**EQTransformer** supports a variety of platforms, including macOS, Windows, and Linux operating systems.
 Note that you will need to have Python 3.x (3.6 or 3.7) installed.
 The **EQTransformer** Python package can be installed using the following options:

 #### Via Anaconda (recommended):